OpenResearchInstitute/adi_adrv9371_zc706/README.md

 # adi_adrv9371_zc706

 ## What is this?
 Analog Device's adrv9371 HDL Reference Design with DVB-S2 integration.

-A processor side c code example (dmatest.c) for register reads and writes is included.
+Processor System source code samples for register reads and writes and transmitting are included in the PS_side_programs folder.

 ## How do I use it?